The Arafura and Timor Seas (ATS) region is unique in terms of its ecology, geography and socio-political structure.

 The combined impact of unsustainable harvesting, fisheries bycatch, habitat loss and climate change has led to a major decline – and in some cases loss – of biodiversity, including several key marine species.

 IMPACTS OF CLIMATE CHANGE

 The destruction currently unfolding in the ATS region is the result of fossil fuel-based global energy consumption, unregulated land use and unsustainable forestry on a global scale.

 Urgent action is needed if we are to reverse these destructive trends and ensure the sustainable management of all living and non-living resources in the ATS region.

 In 2006, the Arafura and Timor Seas Expert Forum (ATSEF) developed and submitted a bid to GEF, which came to be known as the Arafura and Timor Seas Ecosystem Action (ATSEA) Program.
 This was approved in 2007.

 The initial phase of the ATSEA Program was officially launched in 2010.
 It created a multinational, intergovernmental forum composed of local leaders, regional government representatives, experts and conservationists, tasked with creating sustainable solutions for problems affecting coastal and marine resources in the region.

 By creating the initial forum, formulating and implementing a regional SAP and then ensuring intergovernmental adoption, the first phase of ATSEA laid essential groundwork for the project; a foundation on which the second phase is set to build.

-The ATSEA-2 Programme is made up of three main components:
+The ATSEA-2 Project is made up of three main components:

-Combined outcomes expected of the ATSEA Programme are:
+Combined outcomes expected of the ATSEA-2 Project are: